 “Shadowing” doctors sounds awesome, please tell me more.

 Several afternoons during the semester, you will shadow a physician in Starkville, West Point, Columbus, or Tupelo.
 We attempt to insure that each Scholar shadows a Family Medicine physician at least once since there is such a large need for that particular specialty throughout Mississippi, especially in rural areas.
 However, we do expose you to a variety of other specialties as well.
 You will be asked to rank order your preferences from a list of likely available specialties and we will match that as best as possible.
 The program will transport you to the various doctor’s offices, clinics or hospitals.
 You get to ask yourself at the end of the program---“Is medicine for me?”
 Either way, positive or negative, we have been successful in helping you determine your career choice, which is well worth time and money spent for both you and your parents.

 What makes Rural Medical & Science Scholars unique?

 You will have a male and female counselor which live with you in the dorm and provide mentoring throughout the program.
 The counselors many times have already experienced the classes that you will be taking and may have completed the MCAT or be studying for it.
-You will also have your very own tutors for Biology and Sociology.
+You will also have your very own tutors for Biology and Individual and Family Nutrition.
 Mandatory study sessions are held weekly to promote discipline and ensure good study habits.
 Likewise, valuable friendships are formed for years to come with counselors, tutors and scholars because of this component of the program.

 Where will I live?